 American Airlines offers more Premium Economy than almost any other airline in the United States.
 As one of the first airlines to reconfigure their long-haul fleet, American Airlines Premium Economy is available on nearly every long-haul flight.
-Premium Economy provides the extra comfort many travelers seek on long segments without the price tag or the lay flat business class experience.
+Premium Economy passengers enjoy the extra comfort many travelers seek on long segments without the price tag or the lay flat business class experience.

-American Airlines Premium Economy Inflight Experience
+Premium Economy American Airlines Experience

 Somewhere between a lay-flat seat in the front of the plane, and ten abreast in economy, Premium economy finds itself in the middle.
-On American Airlines’ 777-300ER Premium Economy has 2 seats by each window and 4 in the middle of the plane.
+American Airlines’ 777-300ER Premium Economy has 2 seats by each window and 4 in the middle of the plane.
 With only eight seats across, there’s more room for each passenger than economy.
 Looking at the seat, it also appears as though American Airlines took their 737 first class seat and plopped it onto the 777.

 The American Airlines Premium Economy seat is much more comfortable than economy.
-Since there’s only 8 seats across each seat is 18.5 inches wide.
+Since there’s only 8 seats across, each seat is 18.5 inches wide.
 This is 1.5 inches wider than an economy seat.
-The arm rests are much wider in Premium.
-The seats really aren’t much larger, but each passenger can comfortable rest their arms There is no fighting for arm rests in Premium.
+The armrests are much wider in Premium and the tray tables are slightly larger too.
+The seats really aren’t much larger than economy.
+The real perk is that each each passenger can comfortably rest their arms on their own arm test.
+There is no fighting for arm rests in Premium.

 Once on board, each seat offers Casper bedding products.
 AA Premium Economy provides a large pillow and a light Casper throw blanket at every seat.
-There is also a State branded amenity kit with the all the basics: Hand lotion, lip balm, eye mask, toothbrush and ear plugs.
+There is also a State branded amenity kit with the all the basics: Hand lotion, lip balm, socks and eye mask, toothbrush and ear plugs.
 There are also American Airlines branded semi noise canceling headphones.
 If you didn’t know better, you’d think you were in business class lite.
 Or domestic First.

 AA Premium Economy Meals